 Go grab the FREE Family Word Cards HERE (with matching family writing paper and write the room pages)!

 My discovery center is all about math and science.

-Read all about my Math Center HERE and grab the FREE path games you see on the shelf (in color and black and white).
+Read all about my Math Center HERE and grab the FREE path game you see on the shelf (in color and black and white).

-My pretend center aka dramatic play.
-I always start with house and then pretend changes into something new every month or so.
-Read all about the dramatic play center HERE.
+My Pretend center aka Dramatic play.
+I always start with home living and then pretend changes into something new with every theme.
+Read all about the Dramatic play center HERE.

-My art center.
-Read about me art center HERE and grab the FREE art easel routine chart!
+My Art center.
+Read about my Art center HERE and grab the FREE art easel routine chart!

 My easel!
-It is covered in a black table cloth and the covered in plastic from the fabric store.
+It is covered in a black table cloth and is covered in plastic from the fabric store.
 The border is taped on to help my short students put on and take off their art work independently.
 Read about all my favorite Art Hacks HERE.

 This is my new bulletin board outside my classroom and I just had to make another banner for it too.
 I am going to put up picture of students “learning in action”.
 I want families to see that we are learning through play and play is POWERFUL!

 Back to school freebie?
 Yes please!
-Have a great back to school and if you area already back to school PIN IT to use next year!
+Have a great back to school and if you are already back to school PIN IT to use next year!
 Click HERE to grab it now!